maiakuszyk-whittall/maiakuszyk-whittall/README.md

 - Hiya, I'm Maia Kuszyk-Whittall.
 - I'm currently interested in practicing programming.
-- I'm currently learning Electrical engineering, materials, fluid mechanics and energy transfer and working on group design projects during undergraduate year one at the University of Birmingham  studying Electronic and Electrical Engineering.
-- Last term I studied the C programming language, engineering mathematics, mechanics and, worked on a individual design project.
+- I recently (June 2024) completed a year of Electronic and Electrical Engineering study at the University of Birmingham.
+This is consisted of Electrical engineering, materials, fluid mechanics and energy transfer and working on group design projects during Semester two and the C programming language, engineering mathematics, mechanics and, a individual design project in semester one.